Changes may be required on the destination server, so be sure to have installation files available for the operating system.

 SQL version The destination server must be updated to the same version (including service pack) as the originating server or a higher version.
 The same collation settings must have been specified during the install.

-Follow these procedures
+Follow these procedures on this page

 |Single server||Single server|